-The Conversion of rows into columns, or columns into rows is called Transpose of a Matrix in C. How to write a program to transpose of a Matrix in C Programming language with example.
+The Conversion of rows into columns or columns into rows is called the C Transpose of a Matrix.
+How to write a program to transpose of a Matrix in C Programming language with an example.

 This transpose of a matrix in C program allows the user to enter the number of rows and columns of a Two Dimensional Array.
-Then we are going to convert rows into columns and columns into rows (also called Transpose of a Matrix in C).
+Then the C program is going to convert rows into columns and vice versa, also called the Transpose of a Matrix.

 scanf("%d %d", &i, &j);